 - The overall objective of this project remains the same use RWIS sites for different types of data collection.
 The goals, however, have been slowly evolving over the past two years.
 The current project goal is to integrate non-intrusive traffic data collection devices into a RWIS site.
 There is a realization that each DOT has unique IT infrastructure, power, communication, traffic data needs, and contractual relationships.
 There needs to be different, specific solutions to meet these challenges.
-Therefore, the two goals for project are: - o Document existing DOT programs for non-intrusive traffic data collection among AURORA states.
+Therefore, the two goals for project are: - Document existing DOT programs for non-intrusive traffic data collection among AURORA states.
 This would include Utah, New York, and Iowa. - Develop a software solution for full Wavetronix integration for the SSI Linux RPU (LX-RPU).
 A prototype would be deployed for an AURORA state (Alaska); other AURORA states would be eligible to follow on at a reduced cost.
-Alaska DOT has a quote for the LX-RPU integration and is ready to go to work. - The non-intrusive RWIS traffic integration from other states could be documented as part of Aurora Project 2009-03 "Knowledge Base for RWIS". - Other options for this project would include air quality monitoring for: Ozone O3, Nitrogen Dioxide O2, Carbon Monoxide CO, Volatile Organic Compounds VOC, Carbon Dixoide CO2, Sulpher Dioxide SO2, Hydrogen Sulphide H2S, Particulate PM10, PM2.5 - A concept of operations is pending.
+Alaska DOT has a quote for the LX-RPU integration and is ready to go to work. - The non-intrusive RWIS traffic integration from other states could be documented as part of Aurora Project 2009-03 "Knowledge Base for RWIS". - Other options for this project would include air quality monitoring for: Ozone O3, Nitrogen Dioxide O2, Carbon Monoxide CO, Volatile Organic Compounds VOC, Carbon Dixoide CO2, Sulpher Dioxide SO2, Hydrogen Sulphide H2S, Particulate PM10, PM2.5 - A concept of operations is pending. - A mini-meeting has been scheduled for March 9, 2001 in Boulder.

-Approximate % Con nplete: 10 % Barriers/Issues: Fina al scope of work for RFP Recommendations: X continue as planned continue with modifications discontinue
+Barriers/Issues: Final scope of work for RFP

+Recommendations:

+X

+continue as planned